kolan72/PoliNorError/README.md

 ### Error filters
 If no filter is set, the delegate will try to be handled with any exception.
-You can specify error filter for policy or policy processor:
+You can specify an error filter for the policy or the policy processor by using `IncludeError<TException>` and `ExcludeError<TException>` methods overloads:
 ```csharp
 //Using generic methods:
  var result = new FallbackPolicy()